ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-locking-group-columns/index.md

 - Only `year` and `sport` columns can be rearranged or removed.
 While `country` cannot be rearranged or removed.

-- As group locking has been enabled for at least one group, the option to `Un-Group All` from the Group Column's context menu has been removed.

 ## Locking Multiple Group Columns

 To lock multiple group columns, you can either specify the number of group columns to lock or you can provide the value `groupLockGroupColumns = -1`, which will lock all group columns.